Our new cross-artform show on body image, currently in development.

-Aimed at teenage audiences upon completion this performance piece is trying to find means of self acceptance and self love in a world where unachievable beauty norms are dictated by social media and peer group pressure.
+Aimed at teenage audiences this performance piece is to find means of self acceptance and self love in a world where unachievable beauty norms are dictated by social media and peer group pressure.
 This has serious consequences on our self image and mental health, causing a sense of isolation, self loathing and loneliness.

 The diversity of techniques are to represent the contrast between the insanity and superficiality of social media world and the deep struggles of the soul.

 Following an initial residency at North Edinburgh Arts in February 2020 the project and Jusztina Hermann was awarded a week long residency at The Work Room in Glasgow 24th-28th August 2021 to work on the choreography and movement aspects of the show.

 We are aiming to premier the show in 2023, dependent on funding.

 The Creative Team:

 Rachael Macintyre – Co-director, aerial and puppetry advisor

 Nathan Johnstone – Choreographer